|

 Every Israeli Air Force fan needs to have a model of what will

+undoubtedly be their go-to airframe for the next generation.
 It’s possible that Hasegawa could, since they’ve already released the

 Brakeet kit, eventually do the Sufa, but ISRAdecal’s very detailed and